-A number of operational activities undertaken by the City have the potential to impact on local water quality.
+A number of operational activities undertaken by the City have the potential to impact on the water quality of wetlands, groundwater and drinking water resources.
+Water quality can be impacted through direct contamination and discharge to water bodies, and through groundwater leaching.
 The City will review its nutrient management practices to see where improvements can be made to ensure that City operations have minimal impact on local water quality.